 6 – Most people find that they have successfully transitioned to natural deodorant within 1-2 weeks but depending on your overall body burden the process may take more or less time for you.

-7 - What deodorant product works for you may change with time - especially if you are a woman and go through major hormonal shifts such as pregnancy, breastfeeding, and menopause.
+7 - What deodorant product works for you may change with time - especially if you go through major hormonal shifts such as pregnancy, breastfeeding, perimenopause, and menopause.
 If you are a heavy sweater &/or eat a lot of processed inflammatory foods you may find that you need to wash and reapply your natural deodorant throughout the day even after you've transitioned.

 8 - When selecting a natural deodorant, be sure to thoroughly read the label as not all "natural" products are created equally.
 Many contain parabens, fragrances, PEG, and other questionable ingredients that I am not comfortable using myself.
 My general rule is that if you can't put it IN your body you shouldn't put it ON your body.
 Many natural deodorants also contain baking soda &/or essential oils as key ingredients.
 While they can be effective, they can also be too strong for some people.
 Baking soda alters the pH of the skin which can lead to burns or raw skin and essential oils can also cause irritation or even burns especially if the integrity of the skin has already been compromised by baking soda or if the concentration of essential oils is not mild.